Moving to Rome?

 Expats in Rome: Visas for Italy

-Before you can make your dream of moving to Rome come true, you need to sort out your visa.
-Nationals of all EU or EEA member states do not need a visa to enter Italy – a valid passport or national ID card is enough.
-Even if they would like to live in Rome or take up gainful employment there, they do not require a visa, either.
+Before your dream of moving to Rome can come true, you need to sort out your visa.
+Nationals of EU or EEA member states do not need a visa to enter Italy — a valid passport or national ID card is enough.
+Even if they would like to live in Rome or take up gainful employment there, they still do not require a visa.

 EU nationals planning a long-term stay do, however, have to acquire a residence certificate from the local town hall once they arrive in Rome.
-There’s more on the certificato di residenzia on page three of this article.
+Read more about the certificato di residenzia on page three of this article.

 The citizens of various non-EU countries are exempt from applying for a visa if they plan on staying in Rome for a relatively short time (usually up to three months).
+A full list of countries to whom this exemption applies can be found on the website of the Italian Ministry of Foreign Affairs.
 If you need to travel to Rome for extended business negotiations or a fact-finding trip, you may not have to obtain an Italian visa.

 - proof of accommodation in Italy